evotools/hapbin/README.md

 ### Output file formats ###

-- ehhbin outputs two columns, the EHH for each allele (0 and 1) at each location.
+- ehhbin outputs five columns.
+The first three being the locus' ID and its genetic and physical positions.
+These are followed by two columns corresponding to the EHH for each of the alleles at this locus (allele coded as 0 then 1).
 - ihsbin outputs two files, the first containing unstandardised iHS for allele 0 and the second (with the .std extension) containing the corresponding standardised iHS (alleles grouped in to 2% frequency bins for standardisation by default).
 Each of these output files contains two columns: the SNP locus id (as specified in the map file) and corresponding iHS value.
 - xpehh also outputs a file containing two columns: the SNP locus id (as specified in the map file) and corresponding XP-EHH value.

 ### Examples ###

 Example command for calculating EHH for a variant with ID (`--locus`) of 140465 as specified in the map input file.
-Output is redirected to file named 140465_EHH.txt:
+Output is redirected to a file named 140465_EHH.txt:

      ./ehhbin --hap 1000GP_Phase3.GBR.chr22.hap --map chr22.map --locus 140465 > 140465_EHH.txt